 When using red in art, one must keep in mind that there are different types of red.
 More hues have been discovered over the years, and they can be divided into two main categories: the warm reds and the cool reds.

-Through the years, artists have used striking red hues in their artworks to depict mood color meanings or to send a strong message.
-Here are some very famous paintings that showcase us of both warm and cool hues of the color red.
+Through the years, artists have used striking red hues in their artworks to depict mood colour meanings or to send a strong message.
+Here are some very famous paintings that showcase us of both warm and cool hues of the colour red.

 The dessert (Harmony in red), oil on canvas by Henri Matisse, 1908.
 The colour selection generates a feeling of warmth and comfort; The rhythms of the foliage pattern on the tablecloth and wallpaper are repeated in the window in the background, uniting the warm interior with the cool exterior.

 Cool reds, – are the spectrum of reds that lean more towards the blue and purple side.
 They are darker, and give off a bit more serious feel.
-When you add more blue hues to your true red color, you get resulting cooler shades of reds that you can use to paint veins, roses, and depict the color of blood.
-Crimson is one of the most popular colors of cool red.
+When you add more blue hues to your true red colour, you get resulting cooler shades of reds that you can use to paint veins, roses, and depict the colour of blood.
+Crimson is one of the most popular colours of cool red.